fkaratas/whitelabel-password-generator/README.md

 java -jar <folder and name of jar file>
 ```

-Please refer to the official Spring Boot documentation for further information on how to [deploy Spring Boot applications](https://docs.spring.io/spring-boot/3.4/how-to/deployment/index.html)
+Of course there are plenty of further options such as building and deploying a docker image, installing the application as systemd service, etc. Please refer to the official Spring Boot documentation for further information on how to [deploy Spring Boot applications](https://docs.spring.io/spring-boot/3.4/how-to/deployment/index.html)

 ## License